Hospital services in the UK come to a standstill as thousands of senior doctors strike again

 Julian Hartley, chief executive of NHS Providers, said the latest walkouts are a “massive headache” for the public health service because they are timed just before the late August three-day public holiday weekend, when demand at hospital emergency departments is typically higher.
 That means many services will in effect be out of action for five days.

 The Conservative government has insisted that talks on pay are over after it said senior doctors would receive a 6% pay rise.
-Health Secretary Steve Barclay said the average annual earnings for senior doctors amount to 134,000 pounds, on top of a generous pension.
+Health Secretary Steve Barclay said the average annual earnings for senior doctors amount to 134,000 pounds ($169,500) on top of a generous pension.

 The British Medical Association, the doctors’ union, slammed the increase as “insulting” and said doctors have experienced a 35% pay erosion in real terms over the past 14 years.
 Many doctors also say that they are compelled to take action to raise awareness of their poor work conditions.